Sghsolomon/Teame-no.2/README.md

 Input textbox for family and friends’ contact information

 Technology Used:
-Twilio: SMS, Video, and phone call API to mass alert friends Google API —Geolocation for monitoring location in realtime
+Text Local Api: SMS, Video, and phone call API to mass alert friends Google API —Geolocation for monitoring location in realtime